-The Annual Security & Fire Safety Report is prepared with data and information provided by the University of Utah Department of Public Safety, the Office of the Dean of Students, the Office of Environmental Health and Safety, the Office of Equal Opportunity and Affirmative Action, the Center for Student Wellness, Emergency Management, Campus Security Authorities, and numerous law enforcement agencies that provide services to University controlled facilities and properties within their jurisdictions.
-The report summarizes University and campus safety policies, procedures, and designed to enhance your personal safety while you are here at the University of Utah.
+The Annual Security & Fire Safety Report is prepared with data and information provided by the University of Utah Department of Public Safety, the Office of the Dean of Students, the Office of Environmental Health and Safety, the Office of Equal Opportunity and Affirmative Action, the Center for Student Wellness, Emergency Management, Housing & Residential Education, Campus Security Authorities, and numerous law enforcement agencies that provide services to university controlled facilities and properties within their jurisdictions.
+These resources are now formally brought together on a quarterly basis via the formation of a "Clery committee" in 2014.
+The report summarizes university and campus safety policies, procedures, and designed to enhance your personal safety while you are here at the University of Utah.

 The Department of Public Safety encourages members of the University community to use this report as a guide for safe practices on and off campus.
-Each member of the University community receives an email that describes this report and provides its web address (http://dps.utah.edu/).
-For more information about campus safety or this report, or to receive a printed copy of this report, please visit the Department of Public Safety at 1735 East South Campus Drive during business hours, 8am to 5pm, or email the Public Safety Director, or call 801-585-1202.
+Each member of the University community receives an email that describes this report and provides its web address (dps.utah.edu/).
+For more information about campus safety or this report, or to receive a printed copy of this report, please visit the Department of Public Safety at 1735 East South Campus Drive during business hours, 8am to 5pm, or email the Public Safety Director, or call 801-581-7619.